 Permission granted for 488 Saggart apartments

+The permission for a subsidiary of Pat Doherty’s Harcourt Developments Group – Greenacre Residential – is for 488 apartments on a site at Fortunestown Lane, 600 metres south of Saggart.

-The contentious Saggart plan comprising of five apartment blocks ranging in height from five to nine storeys faced local opposition and the locals received support from Mr Brophy.
+The contentious plan, comprising of five apartment blocks ranging in height from five to nine storeys, faced opposition from locals, who then received support from Mr Brophy.

 As part of a formal written objection, Mr Brophy told the appeals board that “the proposed height and density of these buildings is not in keeping with the surrounding area”.